trolldbois/ctypeslib/README.md

 ## Credits

-This fork of ctypeslib is mainly about using the libclang1>=3.4 python bindings to generate python code from C source code.
+This fork of ctypeslib is mainly about using the libclang1>=3.7 python bindings to generate python code from C source code, instead of gccxml.

 the original ctypeslib contains these packages:
  - ``ctypeslib.codegen``       - a code generator